gatsbyjs/gatsby/docs/docs/validating-plugin-options.md

 To define their options schema, plugins export [`pluginOptionsSchema`](/docs/node-apis/#pluginOptionsSchema) from their `gatsby-node.js` file.
 This function gets passed an instance of [Joi](https://joi.dev) to define the schema with.

-For example, consider the following plugin called `gatsby-plugin-console-log`:
+For example, imagine you were creating a plugin called `gatsby-plugin-console-log`.
+You decide you want users to configure your plugin using the following options:

 ```javascript:title=gatsby-config.js
 module.exports = {